 You’ll find a wide variety of radio programs in Portugal, as well as plenty of music channels on AM and FM bands that you can listen to at home, at work, or in transit.
 You can also stream most Portuguese radio stations online.

-Our brief guide outlines the main Portuguese radio stations and online radio streaming platforms you can listen to in Portugal.
+This guide outlines the main Portuguese radio stations and online radio streaming platforms you can listen to in Portugal.

 State-owned radio stations in Portugal

-Antena 3 focuses on a younger, more up-tempo demographic by featuring alternative and contemporary music.
-It can be accessed on the 92.3–107.9 frequency in mainland Portugal.
+Antena 3 focuses on a younger demographic, featuring alternative and contemporary music.
+It can be accessed on the 92.3–107.9 frequency.

 Commercial Portuguese radio stations

 Other popular national Portuguese radio stations include the following: